-Written By: Elizabeth Fay, MS, RD, CSPCC, CNSC
+Written By: Elizabeth Fay, MS, RD, CSPCC, LD, CNSC

 Registered Dietitian, Certified Specialist in Pediatric Critical Care, Certified Nutrition Support Clinician

 Making any behavior change requires intention and consistency to achieve our goals.
 Any new change that you set to accomplish in your life will require a new habit to be formed.
 Of course, we want to achieve our goals as quickly as possible, but we also want them to be safe, long-lasting, and achieve the outcomes we intend.
 When looking to make changes in your nutrition, fitness, or wellness lifestyle, starting with a habit is key.